jagal17/docs/docs/concepts/server-architecture.md

 ## Overview

 The Qodly platform backend relies on **Qodly Server**.
-Qodly Server is actually a full stack of integrated servers and development layers and supports all necessary requirements to develop, test, and deploy business web applications.
+Qodly Server is actually a full stack of integrated servers and development layers and supports all necessary requirements to develop, test, deploy and manage business web applications.

 Qodly Server includes: